The Ultimate Guide to Iconic Rolex Dress Watches

 As its name suggests, the Oysterdate offers the date function in addition to the central hour/minute/seconds hands.
 Barring a few older examples, the Oysterdate was almost exclusively made with a 34mm steel Oyster case and steel Oyster bracelet.

 Rolex Oyster Perpetual Date

-Officially called the Rolex Oyster Perpetual Date but more commonly referred to as the Rolex Date, this dress watch marries elements of the Oyster Perpetual and the Oysterdate Precision.
+It has officially been called the Rolex Oyster Perpetual Date, but is more commonly referred to as the Rolex Date.
+This dress watch marries elements of the Oyster Perpetual and the Oysterdate Precision.
 It is an automatic Rolex watch that includes a date window at 3 o’clock.

-While contemporary Rolex Date watches are only available with a 34mm stainless steel case and Oyster bracelet, the model was previously made available in steel, two-tone steel and gold, or full yellow gold.
+Contemporary Rolex Date watches are only available with a 34mm stainless steel case and Oyster bracelet.
+Yet, this model was previously made available in steel, two-tone steel and gold, or full yellow gold.
 Plus, sizes ranged from 34mm for men, 31mm as the midsize option, and 26mm for women.
 There was even a choice of a Jubilee bracelet too.

 Rolex Datejust, Datejust II, & Datejust 41